photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 # Running PhotoPrism on a Raspberry Pi

+The simplest path to running PhotoPrism on a Raspberry Pi is using the [PhotoPrismPi](https://github.com/guysoft/PhotoPrismPi) project, thanks to [Guy Sheffer](https://github.com/guysoft).
+This option allows you install an image on an SD card, plug that into the Pi and boot it.
+PhotoPrism will already be installed and running once you login.
+Instructions on how to get started are found [here](https://github.com/guysoft/PhotoPrismPi#how-to-use-it).

 Our [stable version and development preview](../release-notes.md) have been built into a single [multi-arch Docker image](https://hub.docker.com/r/photoprism/photoprism) for 64-bit AMD, Intel, and ARM processors.